UbiquityRobotics/learn/programming_your_robot/fiducial_follow_app.md

     twist.angular.z = angSpeed
     twist.linear.x = linSpeedself.cmdPub.publish(twist)

-Publishing this message is done by the cmdPub function, which has been declared to be of type rospy.Publisher
+Publishing this message is done by the cmdPub function, which has been declared to be of type rospy.Publisher.

 #### Nodes